run-house/runhouse/docs/installation.rst

 .. note::
-    These portability features only ever store light metadata about your resources (e.g. my_folder_name, cloud provider, storage bucket, path) on our API servers.
+    These portability features only ever store light metadata about your resources (e.g. folder name, cloud provider, storage bucket, path) on our API servers.
     *All the actual data and compute stays inside your own cloud account and never hits our servers*.

-    The Secrets service stores your secrets in `Hashicorp Vault <https://www.vaultproject.io/>`_ (an industry standard for secrets management), and our secrets APIs simply call Vault's APIs.
-We never store secrets on our API servers.
+    Secrets are stored in `Hashicorp Vault <https://www.vaultproject.io/>`_ (an industry standard for secrets management), never on our API servers, and our APIs simply call into Vault's APIs.
     We plan to add support for BYO secrets management shortly.
 Let us know if you need it and which system you use.